 Albrecht’s work is held in major New Zealand public collections including the Museum of New Zealand Te Papa Tongarewa, Auckland Art Gallery, Waikato Museum, the University of Auckland and Victoria University.
-In 2000, Gretchen was appointed a Companion of the New Zealand Order of Merit for services to paintings.
+In 2000, Gretchen was appointed a Companion of the New Zealand Order of Merit for services to painting.
+In 2002 the Auckland Art Gallery mounted the large-scale exhibition, ‘Illuminations: a 23 Year Survey of the Hemispheres and Ovals’.
 She is the subject of several major publications, including, most recently, her monograph Between gesture and geometry(Massey University Press, Auckland, 2019), Colloquy: Three Essays, (Auckland, 2015), edited by James Ross with essays by Colm Tóibín, Linda Gill and Mary Kisler.